 Between St. Patrick’s Day, Emma Stone, Lindsay Lohan, George Clooney and Liam Neeson, it seems the Irish are taking over our world.
 And that’s hardly surprising, considering the beauty of the Irish has been renowned across continents for centuries.

 Which is why we’ve dug up some of the most unusual Irish beauty secrets… after all, why should the wee little technicality of not being born in Ireland stop you from looking like a bonnie lass?

-Not only is oatmeal healthy, delicious and filling, it also has proven skincare benefits.
-That’s because oats are a terrific source of skin nurturing avenanthramides and beta-glucan, which relieve itching, tackle acne, lower redness and inflammation, firm and moisturise – all in one go.
-Plus, finely milled oatmeal sticks to skin’s surface irritants, which can then be gently rinsed away for thorough cleansing sans the dryness.
+Oatmeal is not only healthy, delicious and filling, it also has proven skincare benefits.
+Oats are a terrific source of skin nurturing avenanthramides and beta-glucan, which relieve itching, acne, redness and inflammation, while firming and moisturising, all in one go.
+Plus, finely milled oatmeal binds to skin’s surface irritants, which can then be gently rinsed away for thorough cleansing.

 So, try this popular Irish face mask: Take a quarter cup of very fine oatmeal and combine it with a beaten egg white.
 Spread this paste over your face, leave it to dry (15-20 minutes) and remove with a towel soaked in warm water.